New bed, new you?

 The springs inside a spring interior mattress provide the core support.
 Changing the spring construction, ie the thickness (gauge) of the wire, the number of coils, the height and quantity of each spring alters the tension, feel and weight distribution properties of the mattress.

 Spring interior mattresses can be ‘zoned’.
 If you need extra support for heavier hips and shoulders they can be more firmly sprung in the middle.
 In a double mattress you can have different tensions on each side of the mattress, or around the edge of the mattress if extra rigidity is important.

 A wide variety of mattress fillings are used to create different properties and comfort options.
 Fillings are chosen for their resilience, durability, flexibility and ability to absorb body moisture.
 In cheaper mattresses, fillings usually come in compact pads; in better quality models, layers of loose fillings in greater volumes are often preferred.

 The main spring interior brands on display in TR Hayes are Harrison, Hypnos and Vispring but there are many others in all price ranges.

 There are now a number of brands available, offering different types of foam.
 Visco elastic/memory foam is one of the main types and this will respond to your individual shape and pressure, it has good pressure relieving properties, and is available in a variety of qualities and densities.

 A key concern with memory foam mattresses is feeling hot, but most now have cooling properties so this should not really be an issue with a good quality foam mattress.
 Not all foam mattresses feel the same and brands differ greatly, so don’t dismiss a foam mattress if you have only tried one.

 The main foam brands on display in TR Hayes are Tempur and Mammoth, but there are others available in all price ranges.

 If you have invested in a good quality mattress it is worth looking after it

-Make 2018 the year you finally conquer tiredness and start to feel fitter, more alert and happier!
+It’s time you finally conquered tiredness, so you can start to feel fitter, more alert and happier!